kshedden/case_studies/methods/glm.md

 GLMs do not require the data to follow the specific family used to define the model.
 For example, Poisson regression can often be used even if the data do not follow a Poisson distribution.
-The primary requirement for attaining good performance with a GLM is that the mean structure is (approximately) correct.
-An important secondary requirement is to have a reasonably accurate model for the conditional variance.
-Other properties of the distribution (other than the conditional mean and variance) are less important.
+The primary requirement for attaining good performance with a GLM is that the specified mean and variance structures are correct.
+Other properties of the distribution such as higher moments do not need to match the specified parametric family.
 For example, domain constraints can generally be ignored, so a Poisson GLM can be fit to data that includes non-integer values, as long as the mean and variance models hold.